Competition For Ag Export Markets Is Aggressive

 Less Equipped to Reach a Growing Market

-With growing global food demand, MAP and FMD participants have the opportunity to service more customers who seek to buy an increasing volume and variety of U.S. products.
-In fact, since the 2002 Farm Bill, overall agricultural imports to the overseas markets in which U.S. exports are competing rose by more than 330 percent, from $247 billion in 2002 to $834 billion currently.
+With growing global food demand, MAP and FMD participants could serve more customers who want to buy more U.S. agricultural products.
+In fact, a 2018 study showed, since the 2002 Farm Bill, overall agricultural imports had increased by more than 330 percent, from $247 billion in 2002 to $834 billion in 2018.
 This significant increase in market size, combined with the diminished purchasing power of MAP and FMD funding since 2002, means that U.S. producers are not well equipped to take on more aggressive foreign competition.

 Increased Global Competition